 Where is the historical-geographical territory of Karabakh?

-The territory between the Kura and Aras rivers where nowadays Karabakh is situated was an ancient land belonging to Azerbaijan where different tribes once lived independently.
+The territory between the Kura and Aras rivers, where nowadays Karabakh is situated, was an ancient land belonging to Azerbaijan where different tribes once lived independently.
 The development of economic and cultural relations between the territories of these tribes paved the way for the creation of Azerbaijan state-Caucasian Albania in the latter years of the fourth century B.C.
-Caucasian Albania came to an end when this territory was occupied by the Arab Caliphate in 705 A.D.
-The Caucasian Albania that emerged in northern Azerbaijan covered the territories of Azerbaijan from the Greater Caucasus Mountain Range in the north, including southern parts of Dagestan (Derbend and its surrounding area), to the Aras River in the south, and from the shore of Goyche Lake and the sources of the Gabirli (Iori) and Ganich rivers in the west to the Caspian Sea in the east.
-Caucasian Albania was divided administratively into principalities (regions), and these were also divided into several provinces.
+Caucasian Albania came to an end when the Arab Caliphate occupied this territory in 705 A.D.
+The Caucasian Albania that emerged in northern Azerbaijan covered the territories of Azerbaijan from the Greater Caucasus Mountain Range in the north, including southern parts of Dagestan (Darband and its surrounding area), to the Aras River in the south, and from the shore of Goyche Lake and the sources of the Gabirli (Iori) and Ganich rivers in the west to the Caspian Sea in the east.
+Caucasian Albania has been divided administratively into principalities (regions), which were divided into several provinces.
 During that period, Caucasian Albania consisted mainly of ten principalities.
 Six of these were on the left bank of the Kura River and four on its right bank.
-The capital city of Caucasian Albania was originally Gabala, although this was replaced by Barda in the fifth century.[1]
+The capital city of Caucasian Albania was originally Gabala, although Barda replaced this in the fifth century.[1]

 At the beginning of the eighth century, the territory of Azerbaijan was incorporated into the Arab Caliphate.
-After this occupation of Azerbaijan by the Arab Caliphate, ancient Caucasian Albania was renamed Arran by the Arabs.
-During the early Middle Ages, Azerbaijan territories north of the Aras River were incorporated into Arran province.
-Arran territory at that time bordered onto Darband and the Caspian Sea in the north-east, Tbilisi in the west, and the Aras River in the south-west.
+After the occupation of Azerbaijan by the Arab Caliphate, ancient Caucasian Albania was renamed Arran by the Arabs.
+During the early Middle Ages, Azerbaijan territories north of the Aras River were incorporated into the Arran province.
+Arran territory then bordered Darband and the Caspian Sea in the north-east, Tbilisi in the west, and the Aras River in the south-west.
 However, in the later Middle Ages, Arran covered only the land between the Kura and Aras rivers, where the territory of what is nowadays Karabakh is situated.[2]

-When the Safavid Empire (1501-1736) was established in Azerbaijan in the sixteenth century, the Empire was divided into 13 administrative beylerbeyliyi (units-provinces) and the Karabakh region was included in the Karabakh Beylerbeyliyi, with its capital in Ganja.
-The Karabakh Beylerbeyliyi covered the historical Arran region, more precisely the land between the Kura and Aras rivers, and at the end of the seventeenth century its borders even extended to Tbilisi, as well.[7]
+When the Safavid Empire (1501-1736) was established in Azerbaijan in the sixteenth century, it was divided into 13 administrative beylerbeyliyi (units-provinces).
+The Karabakh region was included in the Karabakh Beylerbeyliyi, with its capital in Ganja.
+The Karabakh Beylerbeyliyi covered the historical Arran region, more precisely, the land between the Kura and Aras rivers.
+At the end of the seventeenth century, its borders extended to Tbilisi.[7]
 This Karabakh Beylerbeyliyi remained almost unchanged during the Ottoman Empire (1588-1606 and 1724-1735).
-Karabakh during that time therefore covered the same territory as the Karabakh Beylerbeyliyi that had been created during the rule of Shah (Emperor) Ismayil I, the founder of the Safavid Empire.[8]
+During that time, Karabakh covered the same territory as the Karabakh Beylerbeyliyi that had been created during the rule of Shah (Emperor) Ismayil I, the founder of the Safavid Empire.[8]

 [2] Azərbaycan tarixi, Vol. 2, (2007), pp. 181-185.
 See also: Bünyadov, Ziya, Azərbaycan VII-IX əsrlərdə (Bakı: Pedaqogika, 2004), pp. 92-95.